mquispe27/portfolio-mquispe/docs/assignments/assignment3.md

 - getUser(session: Session, out user : User)
 - end(session: Session)

-# Concept 3 - Posting [Content]
+# Concept 3 - Posting [Content, Environment]

-Purpose: Users can post items for other users
+Purpose: Users can post items for other users in an environment

-Operational Principle: After making a post, that post is available to other users, which can also be later deleted by the user or liked by other users.
+Operational Principle: After making a post in an environment, that post is available to other users, which can also be later deleted by the user or liked by other users.

 State: